-- Because person-to-person contact is restricted by government disease control policy, site visits to clients may be stopped or require special measures.
-So, on-site support and on-site project is subject to certain limits beyond our control.
+- If person-to-person contact is restricted by government disease control policy, site visits to clients may be stopped or require special measures.
+In this case, on-site support and on-site project is subject to certain limits beyond our control.

 - If the spread of the virus is too fast, there may be a period when a significant part of our workforce is ill simultaneously.
-When our staff do attend our office, we use bubble separation to minimise the chances of a whole team/department becoming ill at the same time.
+When our staff do attend our office during times of higher risk, we use bubble separation to minimise the chances of a whole team/department becoming ill at the same time.

 - Our ticketing system gives each support request a priority, and so our resources will be directed to the most critical tickets first.
 Multiple subject-expert staff would have to be ill simultaneously in order to seriously limit our capability to resolve a specialised support ticket.
 We hope this situation doesn’t arise, but would consider it a force majeure event.